TerryLiu18/news-recommendation-with-attention/README.md

+# news-recommendation-with-attention

-This is a repo for NRMS
+This is the final assignment for course CSE258